 The Agile methodology has effectively replaced the more traditional Waterfall methodology, and has updated all stages of ALM, from requirements management and planning to maintenance.

 The Waterfall methodology is more traditional and is also known as the Linear Sequential Life Cycle Model.
 This approach aligns more with sequential order and linear progression, which is integral to its project management strategy.

 In a Waterfall project, the team will progress to the next stage only when the current step is completed.

 Each stage is done only once, emphasizing risk management and quality assurance.
 The journey begins with requirements identification, followed by the development phase, deployment, and ultimately, maintenance.

 What Is The Agile Methodology?

-This approach encourages teams to continually check their work, so, anything from designing to testing is done multiple times during the development phase.
+This Agile approach encourages teams to continually validate their work, meaning designing to testing is revisited multiple times during the development phase for continuous improvement.

 Application Lifecycle Management (ALM) Tools